 University financial aid offices use the FAFSA to compile each student’s financial aid package, so you’ll need to indicate which schools your FAFSA should be sent to.
 The FAFSA asks for federal school codes, which you can look up here.

-Even if you’re not 100 percent sure about which schools you’re applying to, come up with a shortlist of up to 10 schools and get your application submitted early — you can always update it later.
+Even if you’re not 100% sure about which schools you’re applying to, come up with a short list of up to 10 schools and get your application submitted early — you can always update it later.

 Have I entered my information correctly?

-Once all of your answers are in, it’s important that you review the entire application for accuracy, before submitting the form.
+Once all your answers are in, it’s important to review the entire application for accuracy, before submitting the form.